On first order amenability: Amenability implies -compactness: the general case

 Now, consider any $\sigma_1,\sigma_2,\sigma_3,\sigma_4 \in A_{q|_{\bar \alpha},\bar \alpha}$.
 Then $\sigma_i(\bar \alpha) \models q|_{\bar \alpha}$, so, by the claim, we get $d_L(\sigma_i(\bar \alpha), \bar \alpha) \leq 1$.
 Therefore, $d_L(\sigma_4^{-1}(\bar \alpha), \bar \alpha) \leq 1$, so $d_L(\sigma_3^{-1}\sigma_4^{-1}(\bar \alpha), \sigma_3^{-1}(\bar \alpha)) \leq 1$, so $d_L(\sigma_3^{-1}\sigma_4^{-1}(\bar \alpha), \bar \alpha) \leq 2$, so $d_L(\sigma_2\sigma_3^{-1}\sigma_4^{-1}(\bar \alpha), \sigma_2(\bar \alpha)) \leq 2$, so $d_L(\sigma_2\sigma_3^{-1}\sigma_4^{-1}(\bar \alpha), \bar \alpha) \leq 3$, so $d_L(\sigma_1\sigma_2\sigma_3^{-1}\sigma_4^{-1}(\bar \alpha), \sigma_1(\bar \alpha)) \leq 3$, so $d_L(\sigma_1\sigma_2\sigma_3^{-1}\sigma_4^{-1}(\bar \alpha), \bar \alpha) \leq 4$. \end{proof}

 The proof of the next lemma uses a version of the stabilizer theorem obtained in \cite[Corollary 2.12]{HKP1}.
 We will not recall here all the terminology involved in \cite[Corollary 2.12]{HKP1}; the reader may consult Subsections 2.1, 2.2, and 2.3 of \cite{HKP1}.
-Let us recall here the main things. $\lL_k^{\textrm{gen}}$, $ k \in \omega$, is a recursively defined notion of largeness of $\bigvee$-definable subsets of a definable group $G$, which is invariant under left translations.
-Passing to a sufficiently saturated extension $\bar G$ of $G$, for any $\bigvee$-definable subset $Y$, $\lL_k^{\textrm{gen}}(Y)$ means precisely that $\{g \in \bar G: \lL_{k-1}^{\textrm{gen}}(gY \cap Y)\}$ is generic (i.e. finitely many left translates of it cover $\bar G$).
-Next, $\St_{\lL_k} (Y) := \{g: \lL_k(gY \cap Y) \}$ is an operator from the class of $\bigvee$-definable subsets of $G$ to itself.
+Let us recall here the main things. $\lL_k^{\textrm{gen}}$, $ k \in \omega$, is a recursively defined notion of largeness of $\bigvee$-definable sets concentrated on a definable group $G$, which is invariant under left translations.
+Passing to a sufficiently saturated extension $\bar G$ of $G$, for any $\bigvee$-definable subset $Y$, $\lL_0^{\textrm{gen}}(Y)$ means that $Y \ne \emptyset$ and $\lL_k^{\textrm{gen}}(Y)$ means precisely that $\{g \in \bar G: \lL_{k-1}^{\textrm{gen}}(gY \cap Y)\}$ is generic (i.e. finitely many left translates of it cover $\bar G$).
+Next, $\St_{\lL_k} (Y) := \{g: \lL_k(gY \cap Y) \}$ is an operator from the class of $\bigvee$-definable sets concentrated on $G$ to itself (see the paragraphs after Remark 2.3 in \cite{HKP1}).
 We would like to emphasize that $\St_{\lL_k} (Y)$ need not be a subgroup of $G$.
 (In \cite{HKP1}, we are more precise and consider the class of $\bigvee$-positively definable sets, which is essential in the applications in \cite{HKP1}, but here we do not care about positive definability).
 We will need the following basic remark.

 \begin{rem} If a $\bigvee$-definable set $Y$ is invariant under left translations by the elements of some subgroup $H$ of $G$, then $\St_{\lL_k} (Y)$ is invariant under both left and right translations by the elements of $H$. \end{rem}